randymarsh77/wkinteropJS/README.md

 ## Usage

-Given that we are in the context of a WKWebView created using `WKInterop`, we can use:
+Given that we are in the context of a WKWebView created using `WKInterop` (see [Swift Example](https://github.com/randymarsh77/wkinterop/readme#example)), we can use:

 - `registerEventHandler = (route, handler) => { ... }`
 - `registerRequestHandler = (route, handler) => { ... }`